MonoidMusician/blog/sources/comprehensive_errors.md

 The one problem with provenance is that it doesn't tell us _which_ source file it came from, only how to get from a source file to an expression.
 So we should pair an origin with provenance.
 The origin is really an index into some collection of source files.
 It could be actual file paths or URIs, or keys in a database, or numbered expressions in a REPL – whatever.

-In types, this looks like `type Location = Tuple origin provenance`, and it is this type that actually gets threaded around the typechecker and evaluator.
+In types, this looks like `type Location = Tuple origin provenance`{.purescript}, and it is this type that actually gets threaded around the typechecker and evaluator.

 ### Provenance in Practice